 7th STEP: Earn your Multi-Crew Certificate and Jet Orientation Course

 The last step of all of this training will be to earn a Multi Crew Certificate (MCC) and proceed for a Jet Orientation Course (JOC) if you wish to fly any kind of Jet airplane.
-This training will allow you to fly under Multi Crew operations, identify your respective task and responsibilities as a flight crew, and understand the general philosophy of the Multi-Crew Operations.
-The Jet Orientation Course will provide you with the basic skills to fly a Jet airplane and highlight the differences between all previous airplanes that you flew and this new high performance aircraft.
+This training will allow you to fly under Multi Crew operations, identify your respective task and responsibilities as a flight crew, and understand the general philosophy of Multi-Crew Operations.
+The Jet Orientation Course will provide you with the basic skills to fly a Jet airplane and highlight the differences between all previous airplanes that you flew and this new high-performance aircraft.

 Welcome to the Commercial Aviation!
 You are now a fully qualified Airline Pilot ready to find your first pilot job.